Timmarus/Boundless/doc/sprint 0/done.md

 ---------------------------
 Our GENERAL USER STORY done:
 - The user is able to easily and reliably utilize the function and/ or feature they so wish to use.
-- As a user, I a able to navigate through the forums under my own account in a working product.
+- As a user, I'm able to navigate through the forums under my own account in a working product.

 Our END GOAL done: